DanielIsaev/CTFs/README.md

 # CTFs :triangular_flag_on_post:
-Write ups of diffrent machines from Hackthebox and TryHackme walkthroughs!
+Walkthroughs of diffrent machines from HTB and TryHackme!

 Table of contents